阿部櫻子ジェーン・Sakurako Jayne Abe

 Co-Founder, Performer, Administrator

 Chihiro Yasufuku・安福知優 (she/her) is an early-career portfolio artist of Japanese descent, currently based in Tkarón:to, Ontario.
 With a background of 20 years of study as a violinist which eventually expanded its roots to singing, Chihiro is an active vocalist, actor and performer-collaborator in opera, theatre and workshop spaces.
 When not on the stage or pursuing her studies as a violinist, Chihiro nurtures her passion for arts administration.
-In 2021, Chihiro co-founded the Hibiki Project, a collective committed to expanding the prominence of Japanese and related musical genres within and beyond the community.
-In previous seasons, she served as Production Assistant to Amplified Opera’s digital development workshop, Infinity Café, and was Associate Producer of the concert series, AMPLIFY 1.0.
+Recently, she was the Assistant Company Manager to the Banff Centre for Arts and Creativity’s Interplay program, as well as the Production Assistant to Amplified Opera’s digital development workshop, Infinity Café.
 A strong advocate of Japanese recital and choral repertoire, Chihiro has also offered Japanese lyric diction coaching for clients in the Greater Toronto Area including Soundstreams Choir 21, Brampton Children’s Chorus and Exultate Chamber Singers.
 Chihiro is an alumna of the University of Toronto’s Opera School and Classical Voice Performance program.
-She currently studies with Dr. Lorna MacDonald.
+Instagram: @chihirosounds

 ストラットフォード賢人・Kento Stratford